JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 ![RNA-Seq workflow](images/RNA-Seq_Notebook_Homepage.png)

 [Workflow One:](training_demo_short.ipynb) A short introduction to downloading and mapping sequences to a transcriptome using Trimmomatic and Salmon.
+Here is a [link to the YouTube video demonstrating the tutorial][https://www.youtube.com/watch?v=NG1U7D4l31o&t=26s].

 [Workflow One (Snakemake):](training_demo_snakemake.ipynb) Using snakemake to run workflow one.